Nucleosynthesis of an $11.8\,M_\odot$ Supernova with 3D Simulation of the Inner Ejecta: Overall Yields and Implications for Short-Lived Radionuclides in the Early Solar System: Nucleosynthesis of the Inner Ejecta

 The production of $^{44}$Ti is generally sensitive to a combination of factors.
-The tracer calculations with the original neutrino emission properties give $3.73 \times 10^{-5}\,M_\odot$ of $^{44}$Ti, to be compared with $1.13\times 10^{-5}\,M_\odot$ for the 1D model.
+The tracer calculations with the original neutrino emission properties give $3.73 \times 10^{-5}\,M_\odot$ of $^{44}$Ti, to be compared with $1.13 \times 10^{-5}\,M_\odot$ for our adopted 1D model (other 1D models with $M_\mathrm{cut}=1.31$ and $1.38\,M_\odot$ give $0.98 \times 10^{-5}$ and $1.2 \times 10^{-5}\,M_\odot$ of $^{44}$Ti, respectively).
 This result can be explained by the higher values of entropy and the more particle-rich freeze-out for the tracers, both of which help the $^{44}$Ti production.
 With the corrected neutrino emission properties, however, the higher-entropy tracers are more proton-rich, which increases the production of $^{45}$Sc and $^{64}$Zn at the expense of $^{44}$Ti.
 As a result, the $^{44}$Ti yield of $1.58\times 10^{-5}\,M_\odot$ is only slightly above that for the 1D model, which is again insensitive to the neutrino emission properties.
-Therefore, while the higher values of entropy found in 3D simulations generally tend to increase the $^{44}$Ti yield, the more extreme values of $Y_e$ found in such models can also have a large impact.
+Therefore, while the higher values of entropy found in 3D simulations generally tend to increase the $^{44}$Ti yield, the more extreme values of $Y_\mathrm{e}$ found in such models can also have a large impact.
 The resulting uncertainty in the $^{44}$Ti yield can be removed only by 3D simulations with accurate neutrino transport.
-Such simulations are also required to address whether the 3D explosion of an appropriate progenitor can account for the rather high $^{44}$Ti yield of $\sim (0.3$--$3.9)\times 10^{-4}\,M_\odot$ inferred for SN~1987A \citep{Boggs.Harrison.ea:2015,Seitenzahl.Timmes.ea:2014,Grebenev.Lutovinov.ea:2012}.
+Such simulations are also required to address whether the 3D explosion of an appropriate progenitor can account for the rather high $^{44}$Ti yield of $\sim (0.3$--$3.9)\times 10^{-4}\,M_\odot$ inferred for SN~1987A \citep{Grebenev.Lutovinov.ea:2012,Seitenzahl.Timmes.ea:2014,Boggs.Harrison.ea:2015}.